-We propose to establish the infrastructure for an educational platform that will attract and instruct students in modern nuclear instrumentation and control (I & C) methods to serve the nuclear power fleet, national labs, and technology based industries for the next generation.
-The emphasis will be the use of real time digital instrumentation in both an education and research environment.
-Our objective will be to use the support from this proposal to construct 5 education stations and one end station for high neutron fluence based research containing the digital technologies used in national research labs and industry.
+We propose to establish the infrastructure for an educational platform that will attract and instruct students in modern nuclear instrumentation and control (I & C) methods to serve the nuclear power fleet, laboratories in the DOE complex, and technology based industries for the next generation.
+The emphasis will be on the use of real time digital instrumentation in both an educational and research environment.
+Our objective will be to use the support from this proposal to construct five instrumentation stations and one end station for a high neutron fluence based research program containing the digital technologies used in national research laboratories and industry.
+We intend to expose student to radiation damage studies using the end station which are relevant for the NEUP's advanced fuel initiatives.
 According to the IAEA, about 40% of the worlds operating nuclear reactors have modernized their analog based instrumentation and control systems with digital technology.
 We believe our proposal will establish a practical modern instrumentation training facility in support of the NEUP's mission to further NS&E R&D and education.